shivannis/xandr-docs-public/xandr-docs/articles/monetize/direct-inventory-targeting-ali.md

 ---
-Title : Direct Inventory Targeting (ALI)
-Description : If your line item is set to buy direct inventory, it will target all of ms.date: 10/28/2023 your direct inventory by default.
-However, you can narrow your targeting
+title : Microsoft Monetize - Direct Inventory Targeting (ALI) description : Learn how to limit your targeting to include or exclude specific managed publishers, placement groups (sites), or placements. ms.date: 10/28/2023
 ---

-# Direct Inventory Targeting (ALI)
+# Microsoft Monetize - Direct inventory targeting (ALI)

 If your line item is set to buy direct inventory, it will target all of your direct inventory by default.
 However, you can narrow your targeting to include or exclude specific managed publishers, placement groups (sites), or placements.

-1. In the Inventory & Brand Safety section, click Edit next to
+1. In the **Inventory & Brand Safety** section, click **Edit** next to
     **Managed Inventory**.
-2. On the Direct Inventory tab, include or exclude direct inventory at the appropriate level:
+1. On the **Direct Inventory** tab, include or exclude direct inventory at the appropriate level:
     - The **Publishers** lists shows all of your managed publishers.
 You can either include or exclude publishers or drill into a publisher